Parathps7/Mapsense_Backend_Assessment/ReadMe.md

 ## Extra Features

 - **JWT Authentication**: User authentication is implemented using JWT tokens.
 Endpoints requiring authorization expect a Bearer token in the request header.
-- **User Endpoints**: User endpoints for authentication, such as login and registration, are available.
+- **User Endpoints**: User endpoints for authentication, such as login, registration, forget-password, reset-password are available.
 ---